The instructions on this page are only for you if HMRC have agreed you qualify to file on paper.

 The calculators will work out the amounts for you and will give you the figures that you need to enter into the various columns of the RT11.
 These do not need to be downloaded from the GOV.UK website.

-The reporting of the actual payments to HMRC, will happen once a quarter on form RT2.
+The reporting of the actual payments and deductions to HMRC will happen once a quarter on form RT2.